SignTools/SignTools/README.md

 ## Introduction

-Apple does not allow installing unsigned apps on iOS.
-At the same time, the only allowed app source, the App Store, does not accept each and every app.
-What happens if you want to install an app that is not available on the App Store?
-Or what if you want to install your own app without having to publish it?
-Sure, there is free developer signing, but it is riddled with restrictions that make the app unsuitable for daily use.
+Not all apps are allowed to exist on the App Store.
+You may want to keep your personal apps to yourself.
+When sideloading is so severely hindered by Apple, you need a better way to get things done.

-Enter `ios-signer-service` - a cross-platform, self-hosted web service to sign and install any iOS app on your iOS device.
+Enter `ios-signer-service` - a cross-platform, self-hosted web service to sign iOS apps and effortlessly install them on your device, without a computer.

-**NOTICE**: You **MUST** have a valid **signing certificate** and **provisioning profile**, which is usually not free.
+**NOTICE**: You MUST have a valid **signing certificate** and **provisioning profile**.
 This project does not help you install apps for free.

 ## Features

-- No macOS system required at any point
+- No jailbreak required
+- All iOS versions supported
-- After set up, no computer ever required
+- No computer required (apart from server to host the service)
 - Minimalistic, mobile-friendly web interface
-- Upload unsigned app and have it signed
+- Upload unsigned apps, download signed apps
-- Download signed app
-- Install signed app straight to your iOS device via [OTA](https://medium.com/@adrianstanecki/distributing-and-installing-non-market-ipa-application-over-the-air-ota-2e65f5ea4a46)
+- Install signed apps straight to your iOS device via [OTA](https://medium.com/@adrianstanecki/distributing-and-installing-non-market-ipa-application-over-the-air-ota-2e65f5ea4a46)
-- Support multiple signing profiles
+- Choose from multiple signing profiles
 - Periodic old file cleanup

 ## Screenshots